Leo Burnett

-Leo Burnett (October 21, 1891 – June 7, 1971) was an American advertising executive and the founder of Leo Burnett Company, Inc. He was responsible for creating some of advertising's most well-known characters and campaigns of the 20th century, including Tony the Tiger, the Marlboro Man, the Maytag Repairman, United's "Fly the Friendly Skies", and Allstate's "Good Hands", and for garnering relationships with multinational clients such as McDonald's, Hallmark and Coca-Cola.
+Leo Burnett (October 21, 1891 – June 7, 1971) was an American advertising executive and the founder of Leo Burnett Company, Inc. He was responsible for creating some of advertising's best-known characters and campaigns of the 20th century, including Tony the Tiger, the Marlboro Man, the Maytag Repairman, United's "Fly the Friendly Skies", and Allstate's "Good Hands", and for garnering relationships with multinational clients such as McDonald's, Hallmark and Coca-Cola.
 In 1999, Burnett was named by Time as one of the 100 most influential people of the 20th century.

 Biography

 Leo Burnett was born in St. Johns, Michigan, on October 21, 1891, to Noble and Rose Clark Burnett.
 Noble ran a dry goods store and as a young man, Burnett worked with his father, watching Noble as he designed ads for the business.
 After high school, Burnett went on to study journalism at the University of Michigan and received his bachelor's degree in 1914.

 Burnett's first job after college was as a reporter for the Peoria Journal Star in Peoria, Illinois.
 In 1917, he moved to Detroit and was hired to edit an in-house publication for Cadillac Motor Car Company, Cadillac Clearing House, later becoming an advertising director for that institution.
 At Cadillac, Burnett met his advertising mentor, Theodore F. MacManus, whom Burnett called "one of the great advertising men of all time".
 MacManus ran the agency that handled Cadillac's advertising.

 In 1918, Burnett married Naomi Geddes.
 The couple met at a restaurant near the Cadillac offices, where Naomi was a cashier.
 They went on to have three children: Peter, Joseph and Phoebe.

 During World War I, Burnett joined the United States Navy for six months.
 His service was mostly at Great Lakes building a breakwater.
 After completing his service, Burnett returned to Cadillac.
 A few employees at Cadillac formed the LaFayette Motors Company – triggering Burnett to move to Indianapolis to work for the new firm.
 Soon he was offered a position with Homer McKee.
 He then left LaFayette and joined McKee, where Burnett said of the founder, "(He) gave me my first feel of what I have come to regard as the "warm sell" as contrasted to the "hard sell" and "soft sell".
 This was his first agency job.